-Extra-curricular/WIAA Sponsored Athletic Programs: The RHS athletic program offers the opportunity for both young men and women to participate at an interscholastic level.
+The high school athletic program offers the opportunity for both young men and women to participate at an interscholastic level.
 An athlete may participate in one sport per season.
-The following sports are offered:
+The following sports are offered with coaches names in parentheses; please contact them for information.